The information listed below is a direct excerpt from the 2014-15 Course Catalog.

 Interdepartmental courses at the 200 or 300 level are offered from time to time by the cooperating departments.
 These courses are conducted in English on such comparative Romance topics as epic, romanticism, or literary vanguard movements of the 20th century.
 Students should be able to read texts in two of the languages in the original.

-* In order to receive honors, students whose first language is Spanish are required to write a senior essay (SPAN 399).
+* In order to receive honors, students whose first language is Spanish should have a minimum 3.7 GPA in Spanish and are required to write a senior essay (SPAN 399).

-** For students whose first language is French, honors are awarded on the basis of performance in Senior Conference and on a successfully completed thesis or senior essay.
+** For students whose first language is French, honors are awarded on the basis of performance in Senior Conference and on a successfully completed thesis (FREN 403) or senior essay, the latter completed in a third 300-l. course in semester II of senior year.

-*** In order to receive honors, students whose first language is Italian are required to write a senior essay (ITAL 399)
+*** In order to receive honors, students whose first language is Italian are required to write a senior essay (ITAL 398 and ITAL 399)